Chisham History, Family Crest & Coats of Arms

 Some of the Chisham family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Chisham Settlers in United States in the 18th Century
+Chisham Settlers in West Indies in the 18th Century

 - Thomas Chisham who settled in Jamaica in 1774